winston9310/WooCommerce-Product-Exporter-JSON-/README.md

 # WooCommerce Product Exporter (JSON)

 A WordPress snippet to export all WooCommerce products in JSON format.
-The script enables administrators to download a `products.json` file containing product details such as ID, name, price, SKU, description, stock, categories, tags, and image URLs.
+The script enables admins to download a `products.json` file containing product details such as ID, name, price, SKU, description, stock, categories, tags, and image URLs.

 ## Features